Infiltration preparation

 - Get a diagnostic ultrasound in our clinic before the procedure.

-- Do not receive cortisone injections less than three months before the procedure.
+- Do not receive cortisone injections less than one month before the procedure.

 - Stop taking anti-inflammatory drugs (Advil, Naprosyn, etc.) at least two weeks before the procedure.

-- Leave the injection site undisturbed for a period of 72 hours.
-Over the following two weeks, you can go about your daily activities (with some restrictions depending on the injection site).
+- Leave the injection site undisturbed for a period of two weeks.
+After that, you can go about your daily activities (with some restrictions depending on the injection site).
 We will provide you with instructions on the day of your procedure.
 Avoid practicing sports for six weeks after the procedure.

 - Avoid taking anti-inflammatory drugs (Advil, Naprosyn, etc.) for two weeks after the procedure.